I missed the fried apple pies, the wraps and the fried fish filet.

 26. McHotDog

-The McHotDog appeared in a few different countries at various points between the 1990s and early 2010s – including Canada, Chile, Japan, the UK and the US – despite company founder (and franchise pioneer) Ray Kroc’s wishes for McDonald's never to sell such a product.
+The McHotDog appeared at various points in the 1990s and early 2010s in a few different countries – including Canada, Chile, Japan, the UK and the US – despite company founder (and franchise pioneer) Ray Kroc’s wishes for McDonald's never to sell such a product.
 The McDonald’s executive and franchising agent expressed in his autobiography that he had concerns about the unhealthy nature of the classic American dish.
-Just as Kroc had predicted, it didn’t last long.
+Just as Kroc had predicted, the McHotDog didn’t last long.

-Inspired by the spicy, mouth-numbing flavours of China’s Sichuan province, McDonald's Szechwan Sauce was a sweet condiment that accompanied Chicken McNuggets.
-It first came out in the US in 1998 as a tie-in with the release of Disney film Mulan – however, it made a comeback for a short period in 2017-18 after it featured in an episode of the animated sitcom Rick and Morty.
+Inspired by the spicy, mouth-numbing flavours of China’s Sichuan province, McDonald's Szechuan Sauce was a sweet condiment that accompanied Chicken McNuggets.
+It first came out in the US in 1998 as a tie-in with the release of Disney film Mulan.
+However, it made a comeback for a short period in 2017-18 after it featured in an episode of the animated sitcom Rick and Morty.
 It later returned for a few days in March 2022 while supplies lasted, but it hasn’t been seen on the menu since.

 24. Fish McBites